 Members are appointed by the Minister of Social Development and Poverty Reduction after a merit-based process and consultation with the Tribunal Chair.
 The Tribunal recruits new members on an ongoing basis.

 If you are interested in serving as a member, complete the Tribunal’s Candidate Profile and Declaration form by choosing BECOME A MEMBER at the bottom of this page.
-A Criminal Record Check form (highlighted portion only) must also be completed prior to being considered for appointment.
+A Criminal Record Check form must also be completed prior to being considered for appointment.

 Candidates who pass

 the initial screening will then proceed to the Candidate testing